perpen/sokken/README.md

 # FIXME

+- test suite in container?
 - handle panics with structured logging
 - tls, ca for client
-- test through the d*p proxy, and our haproxy
+- test through the d*p proxy
-- log 'x-forwarded-for' ?
-- access logging?
-- for ease of use in other contexts, optionally proxy all other requests to another server.
-What real use cases?
+  - works with testing/haproxy.conf